 Buck Lake is fed from snowmelt and rain.
 The placid surface of the transparent water allows to appreciate the sight of the rocks and logs on the lake bottom.
 You may even be able to catch a glimpse of fish in the water.
 Also, the lake is home to large salamander populations.
 This is a good idea to explore the lake on your personal floating device using a swim mask.

-There are also campsites available for those desiring an overnight stay.
+There are also primitive campsites available for those desiring an overnight stay.
 The best perch of the day is offered alongside the trail which takes off towards the rocky section to the left.
 If a walk alongside the trail is not your idea of fun, take a raft and head towards the middle of the lake to attain the absolute most beautifully stunning view of the entire lake.

 Buck Lake | General Description

 Day-use fees: None

 Popularity: Low to moderate

 Elevation: 4,080 ft (1,244 m)